Are you looking for a simple fall dessert to serve at Thanksgiving or Christmas? This McCormick pumpkin pie is it!

 Pumpkin Pie Tips & Tricks

-- If you notice the crust to be browning way too much while baking, loosely cover the pie dish with foil.
-This’ll keep the exterior of the pie from over-browning.
+- Use foil if needed.
+If you notice the crust is browning too quickly, loosely cover the pie dish with foil.
+This’ll keep the pie’s exterior from over-browning.

-- Prepare the pumpkin pie 2 days in advance and refrigerate it.
-This will give it time for the flavors to marry, making it even more flavorful.
+- Make it ahead of time.
+Prepare the pie 2 days in advance and refrigerate it.
+This will allow time for the flavors to marry, making it even more flavorful.

 Homemade Whipped Cream